Dev-ManavSethi/work/Training/Rails/college/README.md

 rails -v
 ```

 To install gem (package manager for Ruby/Rails):
 ```
 sudo apt-get install gem
 ```

 Go to project root directory and run the following to install bundler (dependecies and version manager for Ruby on Rails):
 ```
 gem install bundler
 ```

 The following command installs the project dependecies via bundler
 ```
 bundle install
 ```

 Check and correct the database configuration:
 ```
 sudo nano config/database.yml
 ```
-Ensure the database details are correct for all environments.
+Please note: Ensure that the database details are correct for all environments.

 If running for the first time, run:
 ```